-I would write a poem in memory of my sister if she passed away, and this type of poetic tribute can be a moving and very personal part of any funeral or memorial service.
-It doesn't matter if a tribute poem is world-class literature; it comes from a sibling's heart and expresses special memories or impressions of the sister who has died.
-Even those who have never written poetry can write a poem to remember a sister in a few simple steps.
+A poetic tribute to a sister who has passed away can be a moving and personal part of any funeral or memorial service.
+It doesn't matter if your tribute poem is world-class literature; it comes from your heart and expresses special memories or impressions of your sister who has died.
+Even those who have never written poetry can write a poem to remember their sister in a few simple steps.

 Gather Inspiration for a Tribute to a Sister Who Died

 The best way to find inspiration for a tribute poem is to gather tangible reminders of your sister.

 - Photo albums or pictures are a great place to start as they can trigger long-forgotten memories of small and large events during her life.

 - Longer letters or e-mails about her can also be a wonderful way to call your sister to mind.

 - Some siblings keep journals where new and old entries can help highlight the most important parts of your sister's life.

 Capture a Memory